andreasabel/inCode/entry/free-alternative-regexp.md

 all of our regular expressions can have an associated "result".
 This is because our regexp values will have a type parameter (which is required for `Functor`, `Applicative`, and `Alternative`).
-We can choose to ignore this type parameter, of course, but we can also have some fun by using it to represent a "result" that a regexp match will be interpreted as.
+We can choose to ignore this type parameter, but we can also have some fun by using it to represent a "result" that a regexp match will be interpreted as.
 This is similar to the idea of "capturing" in industrial regexp applications.

 Here, the value `Prim 'a' 1 :: Prim Int` will represent a primitive that matches on the character `a`, interpreting it with a result of `1`.